-4 Fun Ways to Perfect Your Child’s Mental Math Skills
+Mental Math for Kids: 4 Fun Ways to Perfect Your Child’s Skills

-Have your child count out five small objects such as pennies, marbles, or candy and have him close his eyes.
+Have your child count out five small objects such as pennies, marbles or candy, and have him close his eyes.
 Then hide some of the five objects, while leaving the rest uncovered.
 Ask your child to calculate how many objects he sees and how many objects are covered.
 Practice this activity until your child can quickly solve these simple equations.
-Add one additional object once your child has mastered that level to increase difficulty.
+After your child has mastered that level, add one additional object to increase difficulty.
 For older children, start with 10-20 objects.

 101 and Out

-To play, you’ll need a sheet of paper, a pencil and one dice.
+To play, you’ll need a sheet of paper, a pencil and a die.
 The object of the game is to score as close to 101 without going over.
 Players take turns rolling the dice.
-As you roll, you can either take the number as a one or a ten.
-For example, if you roll a 5, it can be used as 5 or 50.
+As you roll, you can either take the number as a one or a 10.
+For example, if you roll a five, it can be used as five or 50.
 Players keep a running record of their total as they play.
-This game is a great way to build mental math strategies as children often think critically in regards to what number they need to roll next.
+This game is a great way to build mental math strategies, as children often think critically in regard to what number they need to roll next.

 Give your child a piece of paper and then say a number.
 Give them one minute to find as many ways as they can to make the number using addition, subtraction, multiplication and division.

-Learning some basic, but useful mental math strategies, can work to greatly improve your child’s self-confidence.
+As you can see, practicing developing mental math for kids can be fun.
+Learning some basic, but useful, mental math strategies can work to greatly improve your child’s self-confidence.